PennLINC/qsirecon/docs/preprocessing.rst

                               hires=True,
                               num_t1w=1)

-As of version 0.18 QSIPrep has been changed to be very flexible with anatomical processing workflows.
+As of version 0.18 QSIRecon has been changed to be very flexible with anatomical processing workflows.
 Versions prior to 0.18 were focused on the T1w images and provided only 2 possible templates.
 Version 0.18 introduces 2 terms that simplify the anatomical processing and open up new opportunities for choosing a template.
 First, is the *subject anatomical reference* and the second is the *template anatomical reference*.

-As a dMRI-focused tool, QSIPrep only uses an *anatomical reference* image for an extra-robust brain extraction and to get a tissue segmentation for visualizing the susceptibility distortion correction results.
+As a dMRI-focused tool, QSIRecon only uses an *anatomical reference* image for an extra-robust brain extraction and to get a tissue segmentation for visualizing the susceptibility distortion correction results.
 The anatomical worflows leverage fast and powerful tools from FreeSurfer, namely ``SynthStrip`` and ``SynthSeg`` to perform brain extraction and segmentation.

 Many imaging protocols acquire some high-resolution, undistorted anatomical reference scans.
-QSIPrep can use either T1-weighted ot T2-weighted 3D images as the *anatomical reference*.
+QSIRecon can use either T1-weighted ot T2-weighted 3D images as the *anatomical reference*.
 To specify which contrast you'd like to use for your anatomical reference, be sure to specify ``--anatomical-contrast`` as either ``T1w``, ``T2w`` or ``none``.
 Specifying ``none`` is equivalent to the previous